Prometheus-X-association/edge-computing/docs/design-document.md

 The main steps of the operation are detailed below.

-### Detailed steps of the operation realizing scenario 1 (privacy-preserving AI processing)
+### Detailed steps of the operation realizing Scenario 1 (privacy-preserving AI processing)
   - Triggering BB gathers Contracts (Cd: Triggering BB - DataProvider,
     Cf: Triggering BB - FunctionProvider), Consent Cons(F on PD), AccessToken T making use of its own connector (not shown in the